telerik/winforms-docs/gridview/exporting-data/spread-export-.md

 * *ExportAsHidden*: The exporter will export hidden rows as hidden in excel*.

 >note MS Excel does not support other ways of hiding a column/row different from setting its width to zero.
-To avoid including hidden
-            columns or rows in the exported excel file you could set __HiddenColumnOption__ or __HiddenRowOption__ property to *DoNotExport* :
+To avoid including hidden columns or rows in the exported excel file you could set __HiddenColumnOption__ or __HiddenRowOption__ property to *DoNotExport* :
 >

 __PagingExportOption__: Defines which pages to be exported, when paging is used in RadGridView.

 * *CurrentPageOnly*: The exporter will export only the data on the current page.

 * *AllPAges*: The exporter will export the data from all pages.

 __SummariesExportOption__: Allows to specify how to export summary items.
 There are fourth option to chose:

 * *ExportAll (default)*: The exporter will export all summary rows.
 This is the default setting.

 * *ExportOnlyTop*: The exporter will export only the top summary rows.

 * *ExportOnlyBottom*: The exporter will export only the bottom summary rows.

 * *DoNotExport*: The exporter will not export any summary rows.

 __RadGridViewToExport__: This property is used to set the instance of RadGridView to export.

-__SheetMaxRows__: Тhe exporter splits the data on separate sheets if the number of rows is greater than
-          the Excel maximum.
+__SheetMaxRows__: Тhe exporter splits the data on separate sheets if the number of rows is greater than the Excel maximum.
 You can control the maximum number of rows through this SheetMaxRows property.
 Available options are:

 * *1048576*: Max rows for Excel 2007 and above

 * *65536 (default)*: Max rows for previous versions of Excel.
 This is the default setting.

 __SheetName__: Defines the sheet name of the sheet to export to.
-If your data is large enough to be
-          split on more than one sheets, then the export method adds index to the names of the next sheets.
+If your data is large enough to be split on more than one sheets, then the export method adds index to the names of the next sheets.

 __FileExportMode__: This property determines whether the data will be exported into an existing or a new file.
 If new is chosen and such exists it will be overridden.
 Available options are:

 * *NewSheetInExistingFile*: This option will create a new sheet in an already existing file.

 * *CreateOrOverrideFile*: Creates new or overrides an existing file.

 ## Events

 __CellFormatting__: This event is used to format the cells to be exported.
 The event arguments provide:

 * *CellSelection*:  After casting to the __CellSelection__ class, provides access to the excel cells selection.
 More information about the abilities this object introduces, can be found here: [Get, Set and Clear Cell Properties]({%slug winforms/spread-processing/working-with-cells/get,-set-and-clear-cell-properties%}).

-* *CellStyleInfo*: This object is a wrapper of the CellSelection object, and allows to easier modification. of the most common appearance settings.
+* *CellStyleInfo*: This object is a wrapper of the CellSelection object, and allows to easier modification of the most common appearance settings.

 * *GridCellInfo*: Provides access to the grid cell to be exported.

 * *GridColumnIndex*: Returns the index of the column to be exported.

 * *GridColumnIndex*: Returns the index of the row to be exported.

 * *GridRowInfoType*: Returns the type of the row to be exported.

-Here is an example of formatting the exported grid: #_[C#]  _
+Here is an example of formatting the exported grid:

 {{source=..\SamplesCS\GridView\ExportingData\SpreadExport1.cs region=CellFormatting}}
 {{source=..\SamplesVB\GridView\ExportingData\SpreadExport1.vb region=CellFormatting}}